This post was most recently updated on February 19th, 2022.5 min read.

 I disabled the rule – and during the next deployment, it was reactivated and everything broke again.

-The weird part was that nothing in our pipeline had even the slightest hint of rewrite rules being applied.
+The weird part was that nothing in our pipeline had the slightest hint of rewrite rules being applied.
 Nothing in the logs either.
 What’s creating these rules?

 Then it hit me.
 Oh, how simple it was – and completely our fault! 😂